MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-uicc-reset-operations.md

 ## MBIM_CID_MS_UICC_RESET

-The host sends MBIM_CID_MS_UICC_RESET to the MBIM function to reset the UICC or to query the pass-through state of the function.
+The host sends MBIM_CID_MS_UICC_RESET to the MBIM function to reset the UICC or to query the passthrough state of the function.

-When the host requests that the function reset the UICC, it specifies a pass-through action.
+When the host requests that the function reset the UICC, it specifies a passthrough action.

-- If the host specifies the MBIMMsUICCPassThroughEnable pass-through action, the function resets the UICC and, upon UICC power up, treats the UICC as if it were in a pass-through mode that allows communication between host and UICC (even if the UICC has no Telecom UICC file system).
+- If the host specifies the MBIMMsUICCPassThroughEnable passthrough action, the function resets the UICC and, upon UICC power up, treats the UICC as if it were in a passthrough mode that allows communication between host and UICC (even if the UICC has no Telecom UICC file system).
 The function does not send any APDUs to the card and does not interfere at any time with the communication between host and UICC.
-- If the host specifies the MBIMMsUICCPassThroughDisable pass-through action, the function resets the UICC and, upon UICC power up, treats the UICC as a regular telecom UICC and expects a Telecom UICC file system to be present on the UICC.
+- If the host specifies the MBIMMsUICCPassThroughDisable passthrough action, the function resets the UICC and, upon UICC power up, treats the UICC as a regular telecom UICC and expects a Telecom UICC file system to be present on the UICC.

-When the host queries the function to determine the pass-through status, if the function responds with the MBIMMsUICCPassThroughEnabled status, it means that pass-through mode is enabled.
-If the function responds with the MBIMMsUICCPassThroughDisabled status, it means that pass-through mode is disabled.
+When the host queries the function to determine the passthrough status, if the function responds with the MBIMMsUICCPassThroughEnabled status, it means that passthrough mode is enabled.
+If the function responds with the MBIMMsUICCPassThroughDisabled status, it means that passthrough mode is disabled.

 Service name: Microsoft Low-Level UICC Access